homeserversltd/updates/modules/atuin/README.md

 # Atuin Update Module

-> **Enhanced with Global Rollback Integration and Configuration Management**
+> **Enhanced with StateManager Integration and Configuration Management**

 ## Overview

-The Atuin update module provides comprehensive management of the Atuin shell history tool with advanced backup and rollback capabilities.
+The Atuin update module provides comprehensive management of the Atuin shell history tool with advanced backup and state management capabilities.
 All paths and settings are configurable through `index.json`.

 ## Features